ved-parekh/PhyLab2/README.md

 5. Observing free fall of a body that experiences air resistance and a body that experiences negligible air resistance
 6. Using Kater's pendulum to find the local value of acceleration due to gravity

-Note: This is not official code from the University, this is my personal code written when I took the course there might be more efficient methods that can be used when analysing data, please be wary of errors some of these code files might not contain the code for the entire experiment as the coding involved with each experiment was divided between my lab partner and I
+Note: This is not official code from the University, this is my personal code written when I took the course.
+There might be more efficient methods that can be used when analysing data, please be wary of errors.
+Some of these files might not contain the code for the entire experiment as the coding involved with each experiment was divided between my lab partner and I